-1. INTRODUCTION
+1. Introduction

 As multi-core chips become ubiquitous, it is critical to provide architectural support for practical parallel programming.
-Transactional Memory (TM) simplifies concurrency management by supporting parallel tasks (transactions) that appear to execute atomically and in isolation [9].
-By virtue of speculation, TM allows programmers to achieve good parallel performance using easy-to-write, coarse-grain transac-
+Transactional Memory (TM) simplifies concurrency management by supporting parallel tasks (transactions) that appear to execute atomically and in isolation [10].
+By virtue of speculation, TM allows programmers to achieve good parallel performance using easy-to-write, coarse-grain transactions.
+Transactions also address other